devguerreiro/devguerreiro/README.md

 # Whatsup! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-I'm a Full-stack Web Developer looking for improving my personal skills and my experience with Vue.js and Django Rest Framework.
-I worry about writing clean code with a good performance.
-I also want to be between the bests, as the average is too comfortable.
+I'm a Full-stack Web Developer looking for improving my professional and personal skills, and my experience in web development.
+I worry about writing clean code with good performance and quality.
+I also want to be among the bests, as the average is too comfortable.

 ## Main skills